lumeland/lume.land/docs/core/remote-files.md

 order: 16
 ---

-From Lume `v1.10.0` it's possible to use remote files as if they were local files.
+In Lume it's possible to use remote files as if they were local files.
 To configure a remote file, you must set a local name and a remote URL in your `_config.ts` file using the `remoteFile()` function.
 For example:

 ```ts
 import lume from "lume/mod.ts";